Columbia Truck Accident Attorney

 Far more often, they result from a combination of factors that could have been prevented with proper diligence.
 Some of the leading causes of truck accidents include:

-- Driver Fatigue: Truckers who spend too many hours on the road, despite federal hours-of-service regulations, can experience reduced reaction times and poor judgment.
+- Driver Fatigue: Truck drivers who spend too many hours on the road can experience reduced reaction times and poor judgment.
+Driver fatigue is a leading cause of truck accidents.

-- Distracted Driving: Using a mobile phone, adjusting the GPS, eating, or engaging in other distractions can quickly lead to a catastrophic accident.
+- Distracted Driving: Using a mobile phone, adjusting the GPS, eating, or engaging in other distractions can quickly lead to a catastrophic truck crash.

 - Poor Maintenance: Failing to properly maintain brakes, tires, lights, and other critical components can result in mechanical failure.